ClioPatria/ClioPatria/conf.d/README.txt

 allowing for local overrides.

 Config files are named  *.pl  and   loaded  in  alphabetical order.
-Only readable file are loaded:  files  that   cannot  be  opended are ignored silently.
+Only readable file are loaded: files  that   cannot  be  opended are silently ignored.

-The system example files are  located   in  ../examples/conf.d.
+The system example files are located   in examples/conf.d.
 Some of these files are merely options that can be selected while others are skeletons that    can    be    copied    and      edited.
 The    overview    in ../examples/conf.d/README.txt summarises the purpose and  whether or not edit  is  always  required.
 On    systems   that  support  file-links, configuration files that need not be edited   can be included by linking